World leaders pay respects in UAE after death of pro-West president | Politics

 Israeli President Isaac Herzog said before heading to the Emirati capital that the establishment of ties between the UAE and Israel two years ago was an asset for the whole region built by "bold and groundbreaking leaders", including Khalifa.
 The UAE, along with Bahrain, upended decades of Arab consensus by forging relations with Israel, creating a new anti-Iran axis in the region and drawing Palestinian ire.

-The Palestinian president was also due in Abu Dhabi on Sunday as was Britain's prime minister.
+Palestinian President Mahmoud Abbas traveled to the UAE to offer his condolences while Britain's Prime Minister Boris Johnson was due later on Sunday in Abu Dhabi.
+Qatar's Emir Sheikh Tamim bin Hamad al-Thani also visited and met with Sheikh Mohammed, the Qatari Amiri Diwan said, in a first such a visit since 2017 when the UAE and Saudi Arabia imposed a boycott on Doha.

+Doha and Abu Dhabi had been for years locked in a bitter rivalry over the role of political Islam in the Muslim world.
+The rift was partially resolved last year.
 U.S. President Joe Biden, whose administration has had fraught ties with the UAE and Saudi Arabia, will be represented by Vice President Kamala Harris, due to visit on Monday.

 Several Arab leaders paid respects on Saturday.
 Saudi Arabia's crown prince, whose father King Salman entered hospital a week ago, sent a delegation.
 Sheikh Mohammed, known as MbZ, has been a driving force in Middle East politics, championing Saudi Crown Prince Mohammed bin Salman in the West as he rose to power and combating political Islam, seen as a threat to Gulf dynastic rule, around the region.

 MbZ deepened ties with Russia and China as Gulf states increasingly questioned the regional commitment of traditional security guarantor the United States.
 Strains in U.S.-Emirati ties were highlighted by the Ukraine conflict as Gulf states refused to side with Western allies in isolating Russia.
 After years of enmity Abu Dhabi has also moved to engage with Iran and Turkey as the UAE doubles down on economic growth amid rising regional competition and a global push away from hydrocarbons, the lifeblood of Gulf economies.
-(Additional reporting by Tassilo Hummel, Jeffrey Heller and Steven Scheer; Writing by Ghaida Ghantous; Editing by Raissa Kasolowsky and Emelia Sithole-Matarise)
+(Additional reporting by Andrew Mills in Doha, and Tassilo Hummel, Jeffrey Heller and Steven Scheer; Writing by Ghaida Ghantous; Editing by Raissa Kasolowsky, Emelia Sithole-Matarise, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)